 Also, if you’re the type of person who travels with pets, good luck getting them to sit still as you dip them in cold water.
 A lukewarm rinse-off is great for keeping your furballs clean and in high spirits while camping.

-If you’re light on cash, the most basic showers start as low as $10.
+If you’re light on cash, the most basic options start as low as $10.
 For a more long-term investment, you can set up a rig on your van for about $700 to $800.
 Generally, the most popular choices tend to range from around $30 to $130, so keep your budget in mind and use your best judgment when making a purchase.

 So there you have it, 2023’s best camp showers arranged for your convenience and reading pleasure.